swimlane/pyattck/docs/index.md

   * Search the external dataset for external commands that are similar using `search_commands`.
   * Access data from the MITRE PRE-ATT&CK Framework
   * Access data from the MITRE Mobile ATT&CK Framework
+  * Access subtechniques as nested objects or you can turn it off and access as normal technique

 ## Installation